-I am committed to getting the best artists – dancers, choreographers, musicians – and having the best training and best care to get the best from them.
+I am committed to getting the best artists — dancers, choreographers, musicians — and having the best training and best care to get the best from them.
 I hope I can inspire the dancers of the company and share all my experiences.
+Tamara Rojo

-Those who have followed English National Ballet will know that other directors have been choreographers, so I was keen to ask whether Tamara will embrace the realm of choreography in coming seasons.
+Fans of English National Ballet will know that other directors have been choreographers, so I was keen to ask whether Tamara will embrace the realm of choreography in coming seasons.

 At the moment, no. I am very much focusing on bringing in people with experience who I think have the right experience and skills.
 For now, I think that is my role, to bring in those with the best knowledge.
+Tamara Rojo

 So, for now, Tamara will be looking at the wider picture, making the general direction of the Company and its reception her primary concern.

-The Sleeping Beauty is often the standard by which classical ballet companies are judged – as it is one of the biggest and most difficult ballets to stage.
+The Sleeping Beauty is often the standard by which classical ballet companies are judged because it is one of the biggest and most difficult ballets to stage.
 It is also regarded as being very much the ballerina’s ballet as it requires the lead female principal dancer to encapsulate the role of both a young girl and an unattainable ideal.

 How does Tamara feel about being both Artistic Director and ballerina for this demanding production?